- Quality of Life

 7. How can I find out who is the BOSS program manager at my installation?

-8. What kind of activities and events is offered through BOSS?
+8. What kind of activities and events are offered through BOSS?

-There is a wide variety of activities and events offered through the BOSS program.
-Recent events have included cooking classes, board game night, golf lessons, scuba certification, trips to various locations around Europe and more.
+There are a wide variety of activities and events offered through the BOSS program.
+Recent events have included cooking classes, board game night, golf lessons, skydiving lessons, cuba certification, trips to various locations around Europe and more.
 Attend our BOSS meeting and find out more.